Siddharthgup/Task-Manager/README.md

-# Task-Manager API which can be delete,update,add,get the tasks
+# Task-Manager an Rest API which can be delete,update,add,get the tasks